Fat binary: FatELF: Universal binaries for Linux

 A proof-of-concept Ubuntu 9.04 image is available.
 As of 2021, FatELF has not been integrated into the mainline Linux kernel.

 Windows

 Fatpack

 Although the Portable Executable format used by Windows does not allow assigning code to platforms, it is still possible to make a loader program that dispatches based on architecture.
 This is because desktop versions of Windows on ARM have support for 32-bit x86 emulation, making it a useful "universal" machine code target.
 Fatpack is a loader that demonstrates the concept: it includes a 32-bit x86 program that tries to run the executables packed into its resource sections one by one.

+Arm64X

+When developing Windows 11 ARM64, Microsoft introduced a new way to extend the Portable Executable format called Arm64X.
+An Arm64X binary contains all the content that would be in separate x64/Arm64EC and Arm64 binaries, but merged into one more efficient file on disk.
+Visual C++ toolset has been upgraded to support producing such binaries.
+And when building Arm64X binaries are technically difficult, developers can build Arm64X pure forwarder DLLs instead.

 Similar concepts

 The following approaches are similar to fat binaries in that multiple versions of machine code of the same purpose are provided in the same file.

 Heterogeneous computing

 Since 2007, some specialized compilers for heterogeneous platforms produce code files for parallel execution on multiple types of processors, i.e. the CHI (C for Heterogeneous Integration) compiler from the Intel EXOCHI (Exoskeleton Sequencer) development suite extends the OpenMP pragma concept for multithreading to produce fat binaries containing code sections for different instruction set architectures (ISAs) from which the runtime loader can dynamically initiate the parallel execution on multiple available CPU and GPU cores in a heterogeneous system environment.

-Introduced in February 2007, Nvidia's parallel computing platform CUDA (Compute Unified Device Architecture) is a software to enable general-purpose computing on GPUs (GPGPU).
+Introduced in 2006, Nvidia's parallel computing platform CUDA (Compute Unified Device Architecture) is a software to enable general-purpose computing on GPUs (GPGPU).
 Its LLVM-based compiler NVCC can create ELF-based fat binaries containing so called PTX virtual assembly (as text) which the CUDA runtime driver can later just-in-time compile into some SASS (Streaming Assembler) binary executable code for the actually present target GPU.
 The executables can also include so called CUDA binaries (aka cubin files) containing dedicated executable code sections for one or more specific GPU architectures from which the CUDA runtime can choose from at load-time.
 Fat binaries are also supported by GPGPU-Sim, a GPU simulator introduced in 2007 as well.

 Multi2Sim (M2S), an OpenCL heterogeneous system simulator framework (originally only for either MIPS or x86 CPUs, but later extended to also support ARM CPUs and GPUs like the AMD/ATI Evergreen & Southern Islands as well as Nvidia Fermi & Kepler families) supports ELF-based fat binaries as well.